iml130/sola/daisi/docs/sola-ns3/using.md

 Below those mentioned fields the `scenarioSequence` is required, but what it can contain differs based on the run environment.
 Please refer to the specific components for details about the `scenarioSequence` ([MINHTON](../daisi_lib/minhton-ns3/management-overlay.md), [natter](../daisi_lib/natter-ns3/event-distribution.md), [CPPS](../daisi_lib/applications/cpps/index.md), [Path Planning](../daisi_lib/applications/path-planning/index.md)).

-## Run it

-- `cpps`
-    - `./daisi_exec --environment=sola --scenario=daisi/scenarios/sola/default.yml`

-- command
-    - `./daisi_exec`
-    - `--environment`
-    - `--scenario`
-        - scenario from file
-        - scenario from command line

-Each example command assumes that the simulation executable is located in the main folder, but can of course be adapted to other names and locations.
-The default location is `build/daisi/src/main/Main`.
-As shown, the environment for a simulation run can be selected with the `environment` parameter.
-Additionally, a scenario has to be defined with the `scenario` parameter.
 ## Academic Attribution

 If you use SOLA for research (or any other purposes), please include one of the following references in any resulting publication.